-If the support engineer can't troubleshoot the issue by using standard tools and telemetry, the next step is to request elevated permissions by using a Just-In-Time (JIT) access service.
-This request can be from the original support engineer.
-Or, it can be from a different engineer because the problem is escalated to the Azure DevOps team.
+If the support engineer can't troubleshoot the issue by using standard tools and service generated data, the next step is to request elevated permissions by using a Just-In-Time (JIT) access service.
+This request can be from the original support engineer or from a different engineer because the problem is escalated to the Azure DevOps team.

 After the access request is submitted by the Azure Engineer, Just-In-Time service evaluates the request taking into account factors such as:

 - Whether the requester is an isolated identity or using multi-factor authentication

 - Permissions levels